BoernerLab/FAMP_rna/docs/content/installation.md

 ## Docker

 The installation of the pipeline is managed through Docker.
-Docker provides a containerized environment that allows for the seamless and consistent deployment of applications across various systems.
-By using containers, Docker encapsulates all the dependencies, libraries, and settings required for the pipeline into isolated units, ensuring that the pipeline runs uniformly, regardless of the underlying operating system.
-This reduces compatibility issues and simplifies the setup process for users.

 Docker can be installed on Linux, macOS, and Windows.
 We provide pre-built Docker images for all these operating systems.
 For the best experience, we recommend using <a href="https://docs.docker.com/desktop/" target="_blank"> Docker Desktop</a> to run the pipeline.
 Below are links to installation guides for Docker Desktop:

 - <a href="https://docs.docker.com/desktop/install/linux/" target="_blank">Docker Desktop for Linux</a>